-To give confidence that the control arrangements facilitated by a gifts and benefits policy (and associated declaration process) are working, public entities should also consider innovative ways of proactively utilising their systems to identify potential undeclared gifts and benefits on the part of their employees.
-In support of this, public entities might consider what systems and processes they already have that may assist to provide this confidence.
+To give confidence that the control arrangements facilitated by a gifts and benefits policy (and associated declaration process) are working, public entities should also consider ways of proactively utilising their systems to identify potential undeclared gifts and benefits on the part of their employees.
 Examples may include data mining procedures or utilising their internal audit area to conduct an audit of their gifts and benefits processes and controls.